TomasHubelbauer/regex/README.md

 Also make the individual grid areas collapsible by clicking on their titles

-### Detect selection in the editor and give it color

-Hide the text corresponding to the selection range in the backdrop syntax highlighted divs and make the selected text visible using CSS `::selection` selector.
-This will make the selection contrast OS-native.
-We need to hide the corresponding highlighted characters otherwise they will interfere with the subpixel antialiasing of the now-visible selected text.

-### Simplify the editor to a bare text are with no div etc. if no highlighter

-Will not be needed as at that point it is reduced to a normal textarea.

 ### Ignore named groups when constructing the pattern for the in-browser check